-The above picture is Fig. 4 from Cytokine-mediated modulation of leptin and adiponectin secretion during in vitro adipogenesis: Evidence that tumor necrosis factor-α- and interleukin-1β-treated human preadipocytes are potent leptin producers.

-I've posted the above picture to show that leptin secretion increases non-linearly with increasing culture period.
+The above plot is from Fig. 4 of Cytokine-mediated modulation of leptin and adiponectin secretion during in vitro adipogenesis: Evidence that tumor necrosis factor-α- and interleukin-1β-treated human preadipocytes are potent leptin producers and shows that leptin secretion from adipocytes increases non-linearly with increasing culture period.

 As adipocytes fill, there's insignificant leptin secretion up to a certain level of fullness.
-Above this level of fullness, leptin secretion increases rapidly.
-What this means is that reducing adipocyte content by x% reduces leptin secretion by much more than x%.
+Above that level of fullness, leptin secretion increases non-linearly.
+What this means is that reducing adipocyte fullness by x% reduces leptin secretion by more than x%.

 If adipocytes become full due to a chronic caloric excess, there are two possibilities.

 1a: If there is continued caloric excess, no preadipocytes are converted into adipocytes.
 There is no additional storage capacity available for excess nutrients, so they remain in circulation.
 T2DM has developed = bad.

 1b: If there is subsequent caloric deficit, adipocytes start to deplete, storage capacity becomes available and T2DM goes away (if beta cells haven't been completely destroyed in the meantime).
 The relatively full adipocytes secrete sufficient leptin, so metabolic rate is high and hunger is low = good.

 2a: If there is continued caloric excess, pre-adipocytes are converted into adipocytes.
 This is adipocyte hyperplasia.
 There is additional storage capacity available for excess nutrients, so T2DM doesn't develop = good.